Indian Premier League: Fair Play Award

-The Fair Play Award is given after each season to the team considered to have the best fair play record.
+The Fair Play Award is given to the team considered to have the best fair play record in the season.
 After each match, the two on-field umpires and the third umpire score the performance of both teams, with the highest-scoring team at the end of the season receiving the award.
-The 2025 winners were Chennai Super Kings.
+The 2025 winners were Chennai Super Kings, who won it for the seventh time.